 And scientists have recently said that resveratrol might improve your health, help reduce chronic health issues, and even slow some of the visual signs of aging.13

-Now that you know what the major groups of polyphenols are, you might be asking yourself where you can find polyphenols?
+Now that you know what the major groups of polyphenols are, you might be asking yourself where you can find good sources of polyphenols?
 Of course, there are some great polyphenol supplements out there, but if you’re looking to find them straight from the source, go to your favorite fruits and veggies.

-What Fruit Has the Most Polyphenols?
+What Fruit Has the Greatest Polyphenol Content?

 - Dark berries